fathzer-games/jchess-core/README.md

 To activate this test, which is pretty long (8s on my small J4125 powered machine), set the **rndGenTest** system property to true.

 ### Some performance tips
+- Why not using bitmaps?
+The idea is to have a library that can also be used for non 8x8 chess variants, like [Capablanca chess](https://en.wikipedia.org/wiki/Capablanca_chess).
+The bitmap based [chesslib](https://github.com/bhlangonijr/chesslib) library, which is not really optimized (it generates all moves and then verify they are legal), is currently about 40% faster than this one: 21.8M moves/s vs 15.4M moves/s using this project's perft data set with a depth of 4 using 4 threads on my J4125 Mini PC.
+- Some optimization implemented
+    - This library uses a 8x10 [mailbox representation](https://www.chessprogramming.org/Mailbox) (with borders pseudo pieces at each side of the rows).
+This allow 20% speed improvement compared to a basic 8x8 representation.
+    - Most of the time there's no check and no pinned piece.
+Then, no need to check if moves leave the king attacked (except for king and *en-passant* moves).
+    - If a piece is pinned, no need to test if other pieces moves leave the king attacked (except for king and *en-passant* moves).
+    - If double check situations, only king can move.
+    - The old style code is (sometime) better:
-Some code may seem not very elegant as it can use "old fashion" *for* structures and no stream.
-Remember, Stream is cool, but a little bit slower than *for* (stream allocate an object).
-For instance removing streams from AttackDetector increases speed by 30%!
+Some code may seem not very elegant as it uses "old fashion" *for* structures instead of streams.
+Remember, Stream is cool, but a little bit slower than *for* (stream allocate an object, and object allocation is the usually the enemy of performance).
+For instance removing streams from AttackDetector class increases speed by 30%!
+- Some unexplored optimization ideas
+    - When a piece is pinned, only moves in direction of the attacking piece or in the opposite direction are valid.
+    - When a knight is pinned, it can't move.
+    - In check situations, the only valid moves are the one that intersects the attacks (or catch the piece).

 ## TODO
+- Not sure CompactMoveList.sort is really useful, even if it is effectively called (It does not seems to use any capture information
 - Finish FENParser for Chess960
-- Not sure CompactMoveList.sort is really useful, even if it is effectively called (It does not seems to use any capture information
+- Use zobrist key in AI!!!
+- Implement Capablanca chess
 - General things ... if it does not alter performance too much:
     - Is it a good idea to separate ChessBoards and rules?
 Would it be better to have newGame and getState methods in ChessBoard?
 It seems we often need rules and Board.
 A way could be to change Rules to something like Game or Board and only have genericity on Move.